priyakalidaspawar/Jenkins/README.md

 ###  Step 2: Create and Configure the Pipeline

 1. Open Jenkins Dashboard
-2. Click New Item
-3. Select Pipeline
-4. Enter a name and click OK
-5. In the pipeline configuration:
+2. Create a new pipeline job:
+- Navigate to New Item > Pipeline and name your pipeline.
-- Select Pipeline script
+- In the pipeline configuration, select the Pipeline script option.
-- Paste the following pipeline code
+- Copy and paste the following pipeline script:
 ## Jenkins Declarative Pipeline Script

 ```bash